 - A description of target population and how they will benefit

-- Are there other partners in the project and if so, what are their roles?
+- Are there other partners to the project and, if so, what are their roles?

-- What are your long-term strategies for funding at the end of this allocation period?
+- What are the long-term strategies for funding for the project/program?

 b.
 An Evaluation of the Allocation should include: